Montgomery County weighs guaranteed income pilot, which would give recurring cash payments to 300 families

 Growing up in low-income rental apartments in Long Branch, Jawando said he saw — and felt — the social stigma that came with public assistance programs like food stamps and housing vouchers.
 He sees direct cash payments as a way to help low-income households retain their dignity and independence even as they work their way out of poverty, he said.

+Rev. Ben Wikner, who works with low-income residents in Gaithersburg and Montgomery Village, said he supports the idea of guaranteed income, but worries that the pilot may detract from existing aid programs in the county, such as the Earned Income Tax Credit and the Working Families Income Supplement, both of which got a boost from lawmakers earlier this year.

+“When we create more and more programs, it can have a dilatory and distracting effect on the good programs that already exist,” said Wikner of Cross Community Church.

-Under the council’s proposed resolution, the first year of the program, including setting up a payment system, will cost $3 million.
+How the county recruits and selects recipients for the pilot has yet to be determined.
+Under the council’s proposal, the first year of the program, including setting up a payment system, will cost $3 million.
 One-third will be funded by the D.C.-based Meyer Foundation and the remaining two-thirds will be paid for by the county.
 Recipients have to be living in the county, the proposal says, and a designated number of slots will go toward individuals and families leaving homeless shelters.
 The county will partner with the Universities at Shady Grove to evaluate the results of the program as it is being rolled out.

 Low-income households, many of which have been left behind by the country’s economic recovery, are “exhausted and overwhelmed” after 20 months in the pandemic, Albornoz said.
 “We just hope this can make things easier for them.”